Frequently Asked Questions

 03

-I will provide you with a quote, along with payment and delivery terms.
-The offer always is valid for a limited time.
+I will provide you with a quote, payment and delivery terms.
+The offer is always valid for a limited time.
 The delivery date stated in the quote only applies if you place the order by the specified deadline.

 04

 If you agree, please send me your binding project confirmation by email, and I will start working on your project accordingly.
-Should you cancel from this point onwards, I will still require full payment for the project.
+Should you cancel from now on, I will still require full payment for the project.

 05

-After completing the translation, I will carry out an extensive quality assurance process.
-This includes revision, different quality checks with specialized tools, and final proofreading by a second qualified translator (four-eyes principle).
+After completing the translation, I will conduct an extensive quality assurance process: revision, different quality checks with specialized tools, and final proofreading by a second qualified translator (four-eyes principle).
 This step is optional but highly recommended.
 In fact, it is a six-eyes principle because I always perform a revision myself before sending it to the second editor/proofreader.
-Please not that for text types that are regulated by specific legal requirements, like cosmetics, external editing is not negotiable.
+Please not that external editing is not negotiable for text types that are regulated by specific legal requirements, like cosmetics.

 06